LucasWaelti/kalibr-wiki/Multi-IMU-and-IMU-intrinsic-calibration.md

 Applies analogously to [here](Camera-IMU-calibration#2-collect-images).

 ###3) Running the calibration
-Please see [here](Camera-IMU-calibration#3-running-the-calibration) for the required options governing camera configuration and ROS-bag and target selection.
+Please see [here](Camera-IMU-calibration#3-running-the-calibration) for the required options governing camera configuration as well as ROS-bag and target selection.

 Options specific to the extended framework are
 * **--imu IMU_YAMLS [IMU_YAMLS ...]**<br>